-These comic book storage solutions aim to help keep your collection stored in a manner that will be kept in great condition, while consuming less space.
+These comic book storage solutions aim to help store your collection in a manner that will be kept in great condition, while consuming less space.
 With a little effort you will no longer have piles upon piles of comics all over the house allowing for free space for other important things – like more comics!

-Keep in mind that you will need to tailor these solutions to your own needs.
+Note: Keep in mind that you will need to tailor these solutions to your own needs.

 Bags and Boards